 - Immigrant Visa Services: The United States Embassy in Montevideo has resumed routine immigrant visa services for residents physically located in Uruguay.
 A notice containing detailed information about the current status of immigrant visa services worldwide can be found here.
 For questions related to immigrant visa issues please write to: MontevideoIV@state.gov

 - Nonimmigrant Visa Services: The United States Embassy in Montevideo resumed offering routine B1/B2 nonimmigrant visa services in October 2020.
-Appointments are available for other categories, including F1, M1, H-2A, C1/D, I, O1, O2, P1, P3, E1, and E2.
-Applicants for H1B, H2B, H4, L and certain J categories should carefully read the Department of State notice on the court order regarding Presidential Proclamation 10052 before requesting an interview.
-Questions about nonimmigrant visas can be sent to: MontevideoVisas@state.gov
+Appointments are also available for all other categories, for applicants who are physically located in Uruguay, Questions about nonimmigrant visas can be sent to: MontevideoVisas@state.gov

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.

 A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship.

 Certain international travelers may be eligible to travel to the United States without a visa if they meet the requirements for visa-free travel.
 The Visa section of this website is all about U.S. visas for foreign citizens to travel to the United States.

 (Note: U.S. citizens don’t need a U.S. visa for travel, but when planning travel abroad may need a visa issued by the embassy of the country they wish to visit.).